Design Science

 **Expertise & scope**

-* Iterative IFU (Instructions for Use) testing and validation.
+* Assists with iterative IFU (Instructions for Use) testing and field research.

 **Reputation / proof points**

-* Expert presentations at industry conferences like the HFES Health Care Symposium.
+* Participates in industry events like the HFES Health Care Symposium.

 Additional information